 The FATF Travel Rule is an update to the existing FATF Recommendation 16, which concerns cross-border and domestic wire transfers.
 The update is intended to address the AML/CFT challenges associated with the increasing global use of cryptocurrency and to help law enforcement agencies better track criminals who use cryptocurrency to launder money.
 The Travel Rule’s regulatory focus means that it will have specific implications for virtual asset service providers (VASPs), such as cryptocurrency exchanges and cryptocurrency wallet providers.

-Officially adopted by the FATF on June 21, 2019, financial institutions in FATF member states must implement the new regulations before June 2020.
+Officially adopted by the FATF on June 21, 2019, the progress that member-states have made in implementing the Travel Rule will be reviewed during the FATF plenary session in June 2020 as well as whether the guidance has remained fit for purpose given the speed with which the technology is moving.
 Given its far-reaching regulatory scope, all VASPs and other obligated entities should be familiar with the Travel Rule and the AML/CFT compliance obligations that it entails.

 What is the FATF Travel Rule?